OL Drake

-Oliver Michael Drake (born 28 March 1984), known as Ol Drake or OL Drake, is an English guitarist and singer, most notably the vocalist and lead guitarist of English thrash metal band Evile.
+Oliver Michael Drake (born 28 March 1984), known as Ol Drake, Old Rake or OL Drake, is an English musician, most notably the vocalist and lead guitarist of the thrash metal band Evile.

 Biography

 Drake and his brother, Matt, were brought up in a musical environment, with the sound of Camel, Guns N' Roses and The Jimi Hendrix Experience.
 Drake's father, Tony, played guitar from a young age and played in many local bands.
 Matt, having received classical guitar lessons when young, obtained a Fender copy electric guitar for a birthday, and also being a fan of Metallica and the guitar, OL was intrigued by the songs and the guitar.
 Matt started OL on the path of heavy metal by introducing him to the music of Metallica.
 Drake, then aged 16, picked up Matt's guitar when possible and taught himself from then on.

 When Drake reached music college, he developed an interest in music theory, jazz and classical music, which opened up his playing and progress on the guitar.
 He also developed an interest and skill in playing drums.

 He spent several years notating guitar tablature for the majority of Annihilator's back catalogue.
 Jeff Waters, impressed by his work, dedicated a page on the Annihilator website to his tabs.

 Drake made a guest appearance on The Berzerker bassist Sam Bean's solo project The Senseless, performing a guest solo on the track "Promise".

 In December 2008, Drake paid tribute to the late Chuck Schuldiner, by posting a cover of Death's "Voice of the Soul" online, along with a video slideshow of Schuldiner related images.

 In September 2009, Schmier from Destruction asked Drake to stand in for their guitarist, Mike Sifringer, who broke his fingers forcing Destruction to find a temporary replacement, for their performance at Portugal's Caos Emergente Festival.

 At the UK's Sonisphere Festival at Knebworth in 2010 OL joined comedian Tim Minchin on stage for his track "Rock N Roll Nerd".

 OL appeared as a guest on Destruction's 2011 album Day of Reckoning stating that it was "An experience I'll never forget".
 On 29 June 2011 OL revealed the solos which he contributed are as follows:

 "The Price" (1:09-1:20, 2:09-2:15 and 2:23-2:29), "Devil's Advocate" (3:08-3:21), "Sorcerer of Black Magic" (2:36-3:14), "Sheep of the Regime" (4:06-fade) and "Stand Up and Shout (Dio Cover)" (1:25-1:52 and 2:28-end).

 In May 2012, OL was nominated in the "Dimebag Darrell Shredder" Award as part of the Metal Hammer Golden Gods Awards.